masudpervez27/masudpervez27.github.io/_pages/about.md

 ---
-title: "About"
+title: "About Me"
+layout: single
 permalink: /about/
 date: 2024-10-21T21:44:20+00:00
 ---

-📐 Hello there I’m Masud! <br>
+👋 Hey there!
+I’m Masud!
-Expert Data Scientist about uncovering data's secrets, blending datascience with innovation.

-**Career Objectives**
+I’m a passionate Data Scientist on a mission to uncover the secrets of data and blend innovation with insights.

-📐 My name is Masud Pervez, an experienced Data Scientist with over 7 years of expertise.
-I currently work in fraud detection at a bank, where I leverage advanced machine learning models to identify fraudulent activities.
-My prior work includes developing models for customer attrition, lifetime value prediction, churn analysis, and recommendation systems.
+🌟 With over 7 years of experience, I currently tackle fraud detection at a bank, using advanced machine learning models to spot suspicious activities.
+Before this, I developed models for customer retention, lifetime value predictions, and recommendation systems.

-📐 I am deeply interested in Generative AI and Natural Language Processing (NLP), and I am eager to continue learning and developing in these fieslds.
-Additionally, forecasting and statistical analysis are key areas of my expertise, supported by a strong foundation in statistics.
+🤖 I’m particularly fascinated by Generative AI and Natural Language Processing (NLP) and can’t wait to dive deeper into these exciting fields!
+I also have a solid foundation in forecasting and statistical analysis.

-📐 I have extensive experience working with large datasets, from data cleaning and processing to mining and extracting insights.
-Throughout my career, I have built and fine-tuned machine learning models using techniques such as regression, Random Forest, SVM, and XGBoost.
-I am highly proficient in Python and its libraries for machine learning and data visualization, including Pandas, PyTorch, and Matplotlib.
-I have also worked on projects focused on building AI systems for practical applications.
+📊 I thrive on working with large datasets, from cleaning and processing to extracting valuable insights.
+My toolkit includes regression, Random Forest, SVM, and XGBoost, all powered by my love for Python and its amazing libraries like Pandas, PyTorch, and Matplotlib.
+I’ve also been involved in building practical AI systems!

-More details about my projects and achievements can be found below. :)
+🏸 In my free time, I love to play badminton and am passionate about photography and video editing.
+I enjoy learning new things that pique my interest!

+Check out more about my projects, portfolio, and posts throughout the site! 🚀